Automattic/jetpack/readme.txt

 * Admin Page: make the Jetpack dashboard wider on large screens for a better experience.
 * Admin Page: add new card for plugins management.
 * Admin Page: add actionable card below the Jetpack settings card for Porfolio post types.
+* Admin Page: add mentions of our Premium offerings to connection banners.
 * Affiliate tools: offer options for affiliate partners to manage affiliation links on their site.
 * Internationalization: add new locales, ensure existing ones are up to date.
 * REST API: new endpoint to expose Gutenberg block and plugin availabilty.